adazzle/react-data-grid/README.md

 ###### `onRowsChange?: Maybe<(rows: R[], data: RowsChangeData<R, SR>) => void>`

-Callback triggered when rows are updated.
+Callback triggered when rows are changed.

 The first parameter is a new rows array with both the updated rows and the other untouched rows.
 The second parameter is an object with an `indexes` array highlighting which rows have changed by their index, and the `column` where the change happened.